JJJHolscher/jupyter-and-dioxus/README.md

 ## Workflow

-0. Add this git repo to your Cargo.toml.
-1. Create a Dioxus component in Rust that implements the LaunchInElement Trait.
+1. Create a Dioxus component in Rust that implements the LaunchInElement Trait (or just anything that behaves similarly from javascripts perspective if you don't want to add this crate).
 See `src/lib.rs` for an example.
 2. Run `wasm-pack build --debug --target web` such that your components are put into a bunch of js and wasm files in some directory (probably `YOUR_RUST_PACKAGE_ROOT/pkg`).
 3. `pip install dioxus_widget`
 4. In jupyter, `import dioxus_widget; dioxus_widget.init(JS_PATH)`.
 JS_PATH is the javascript file you'd normally import in the html module script for loading in the wasm.
 It's usually found at `YOUR_RUST_PACKAGE_ROOT/pkg/YOUR_RUST_PACKAGE_NAME.js` .